Max Cloud (2020) Review

 Now stuck in the body of the ship’s chef Jake (Elliot James Langridge, Peripheral) she must help Max (Scott Adkins, Legacy of Lies, Seized) and Commander Rexy (Sally Collett) defeat the evil Revengor (John Hannah, Scorched Earth, The Mummy) and his sidekick Shee (Lashana Lynch, Captain Marvel, Brotherhood) and escape from the prison planet Heinous, and by doing so, get her out of the game and back to Earth, 1990.

 Unfortunately by locking him into the persona of a video game character Max Cloud wastes Adkins’ abilities.
 His fights are limited to moves that you would see in a game like this, and that isn’t a lot.
 That’s fun to watch the first couple of times but grows old fast.
-And the bland persona he plays means it’s easy for other characters such as bounty hunter Brock Donnelly (Tommy Flanagan, The Wave, Papillon) to upstage him.
+And the bland persona he plays means it’s easy for other characters such as bounty hunter Brock Donnelly (Tommy Flanagan, The Wave, There Are No Saints) to upstage him.

 Then there’s the question of just how Sarah manages to communicate with her friend Cowboy (Franz Drameh, Attack the Block, Edge of Tomorrow).
 He’s able to control her character’s movements via the game controller.
 But somehow she retains control of what she says within the game.
 And to him via the system’s audio output.

 Things start to pick up in the last act.
-There’s couple of twists that help freshen the plot up a bit and a funny flashback to Max’s childhood.
+There are a couple of twists that help freshen the plot up a bit and a funny flashback to Max’s childhood.
 But It’s too little too late, the script needed to show this kind of imagination a lot sooner.